ubcecon/ECON622/syllabus.md

 This is a graduate topics course in computational economics.
 We intend this to be useful for a large number of fields, but it is most useful for anyone likely to:
-1. Solve a structural model
+1. Estimate a structural model
 2. Solve a dynamic
 model
 3. Collect and use data beyond what is possible in Stata (e.g medium/big data, textual data, etc.); or